 Huone is an events hotel concept from Finland which offers 11 different meeting rooms, some inspired by Kakslauttanen – the Artic Resort in Finland and old Clarke Quay from Singapore, Huone is Singapore’s most creative meeting space, and it’s here to disrupt the local events industry.

-Our Parenting World (OPW) team catched up with Evon Söderlund, Founder & CEO of Huone Events Hotel recently for an exclusive interview after attending the official launch of Huone, Singapore.
-We are honoured to be able to interview and find out more about Evon Söderlund (ES) to share her thoughts with us.
+Our Parenting World (OPW) team is pleased to catch up with Evon Söderlund (ES), Founder & CEO of Huone Events Hotel recently for an exclusive interview after attending the official launch of Huone, Singapore to share her thoughts with us.

 1) OPW: Congratulations on the launch of Huone in Singapore!
 Can you share with us a little more about your background?

 ES: I am the Founder & CEO of the HUONE concept.
 32 years old.
 Originally from Malaysia but have been living in Finland for 13 years now.
 I am an enterpreneur, a wife for 12 years and a mother to a 3 year old.

 2) OPW: Can you tell us more about Huone and what makes you decide to set up Huone?